57blocks/website-article/articles/Blockchain Encryption Technology/README.md

    - Transaction Integrity: Authorized transactions cannot be altered by unauthorized third parties.

    In Ethereum and Solana, transactions also include calls to smart contracts, which require digital signatures to verify the legitimacy of the caller.

-   This translation includes the main points while ensuring clarity and proper technical terminology in English.
-If you need the rest of the document translated, let me know!

 3. Identity Verification
    Elliptic curve algorithms are used for identity verification, ensuring that only authorized users can access specific blockchain resources or perform certain operations.